mikewong25/NTBC_EOI/README.md

 Ecological Observation Details: this is a dynamic table of ecological observations summarized by property number and scientific name.
 The table displays ecological observations currently visible on the map frame.
 Explanations of certain fields are provided below:
 - "Obs.": Count of observation events contributing to the species record
 - "BC List": the BC List status of the species
 - "Obs.
-Year Min" and "Obs Year Max": repsectively provide the oldest and most recent observation years for the species record
+Year Min" and "Obs Year Max": respectively provide the oldest and most recent observation years for the species record
 - "Activity Count": a count of observation events in the species record that contain "Activity" data
 - "Species Activity": a list of "Activity" values for the species record
 - "Data Sources": a list of sources that contributed to the species record, see the data dictionary below for the sources and their naming codes